ming-ddtechcg/openshift-nuodb-ce/README.md

 ## Environment Considerations

-We recommend that you perform your demo using three (3) or four (4) nodes.
+We recommend that you perform your demo using three or four nodes.
 However, because your clusters may have more nodes than that, and you may want to dedicate particular nodes for testing NuoDB, the templates are set up to permit isolating NuoDB to specified nodes using labels.

-While you can run the CE template on a single host, this is not recommended as you will end up running the transaction engine, storage manager, administration tier, and client sample application -- all on one host.
+While you can run the CE template on a single host, this is not recommended as you will end up running the transaction engine, storage manager, administration tier, and client sample application all on one host.

 ## Deploying NuoDB CE in OpenShift

 ### STEP 1.
 Create a project name “nuodb” by clicking the OpenShift “Create Project” button.
-If you like, you can also add a template display name of “NuoDB CE”.
+If desirable, you can also add a template display name of “NuoDB CE”.

 ### STEP 2.
 Disable Transparent Huge Pages (THP) on the servers you will run NuoDB containers.
-For more information on this topic, see our OpenShift Prerequisite Configuration page, section titled “Disabling Transparent Huge Pages (THP)”.
+For more information on this topic, see our OpenShift Prerequisite Configuration page, section [Disabling Transparent Huge Pages (THP)](https://doc.nuodb.com/Latest/Default.htm#OpenShift-disable-THP.htm "NuoDB Documenation").

 ### STEP 3.
 Select the servers you want to use for NuoDB by assigning them OpenShift labels.
 The database install will start four container pods.
 We recommend you label at least three servers using the oc label command.
 For example: